Surface structure and reactivity of

 author = {Igor Sokolović and Michael Schmid and Ulrike Diebold and Martin Setvín},

-year = {2024},
+year = {2025},

-date = {2024-08-16},
+date = {2025-03-20},

 abstract = {Surfaces of cubic perovskite oxides attract significant attention for their physical tunability and high potential for technical applications.
-Bulk-terminated surfaces are desirable for theoretical modelling and experimental reproducibility, yet there is a lack of methods for preparing such well-defined surfaces.
+Bulk-terminated surfaces are desirable for theoretical modeling and experimental reproducibility, yet there is a lack of methods for preparing such well-defined surfaces.
 We discuss a method for strain-assisted cleaving of perovskite single crystals, using a setup easily transferable between different experimental systems.
-The details of the cleaving device and the procedure were optimized in a systematic study on the model SrTiO_{3}.
-The large-area morphology and typical distribution of surface terminations on cleaved SrTiO_{3}(001) is presented, with specific guidelines on how to distinguish well-cleaved surfaces from conchoidally fractured ones.
+The details of the cleaving device and the procedure were optimized in a systematic study on the model cubic perovskite oxide SrTiO_{3}.
+The large-area morphology and typical distribution of surface terminations on cleaved SrTiO_{3}(001) are presented, with specific guidelines on how to distinguish well-cleaved surfaces from conchoidally fractured ones.
 The cleaving is applicable to other cubic perovskites, as demonstrated on KTaO_{3}(001) and BaTiO_{3}(001).
 This approach opens up a pathway for obtaining high-quality surfaces of this promising class of materials.},

 keywords = {P02},